Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by modified swaps

-which is the same as the case of first type modified Otto cycle refrigerator in Eq.
-(10).
+which is the same as of Eq.
+(10), so the COP for first type modified swap is the same as of the first type modified Otto cycle.

-At the end, let us introduce the second type modified swap refrigerator by using the generalized measurement (1).
+At the end, let us introduce the second type modified swap refrigerator.
 Fig. 6, shows the details of second type modified swap refrigerator.
-As the previous case, it is assumed that at the beginning of the 1st stroke, each subsystem has been isolated from its own reservoir such that they are described by the tensor product $\rho=\rho_{h}\otimes\rho_{c}$.
-In the 1st stroke, the subsystem which was in the thermal contact with the cold reservoir is affected by the measurement process (1) such that the state of the whole system becomes $\rho'=\rho_{h}\otimes \mathcal{E}(\rho_{c})$.
+As the previous case, it is assumed that at the beginning of the 1st stroke, each subsystem has been isolated from its own reservoir so that they are described by the tensor product $\rho=\rho_{h}\otimes\rho_{c}$.
+In the 1st stroke, the subsystem which was in the thermal contact with the cold reservoir is affected by the measurement process (1) so that the state of the whole system becomes $\rho'=\rho_{h}\otimes \mathcal{E}(\rho_{c})$.
 The amount of quantum heat extracted from the considered subsystem by the measurement apparatus is

 which is the same as of Eq.
-(12) in Sec.
-III and that $H=H_{h}+H_{c}$.
-The 2nd stroke is provided by exploiting the swap operator (27), which is corresponding to the work stroke.
+(12), in Sec.
+III.
+The 2nd stroke is provided by exploiting the swap operator (27) corresponding to the work stroke.
 The amount of work which should be invested by an external agent in order to have refrigeration can be regarded as

 which is the same as of Eq.
 (24) in Sec.
 III.
 As discussed in the previous section, $W_{ex}(\xi)\ge0$, $W(\xi)\le0$ depend only on the measurement strength parameter in the 1st stroke and $W_{in}(\xi)=W_{ex}(\xi)-W(\xi)$ is the amount of required work which should be invested on the CM in order to have refrigeration after completion of each cycle.
-In the 3rd stroke, the subsystems are returned to contact with their own reservoirs in order to recovering the respective original state of each subsystem so the cycle is completed.
+In the 3rd stroke, each subsystem is returned to contact with its own reservoir in order to recovering the respective original state of each subsystem so the cycle is completed.
 The heat exchanged between each subsystem and the respective thermal reservoir is obtained easily as

 and